Eaton Behavioral Health

 - Dimension 6: Recovery Environment

 Specific areas assessed include but are not limited to, the clients’ living situation, military history, medical condition and concerns, educational history, employment and financial support status, drug/alcohol use history, treatment history, legal involvement, family history, family or social relationship network, and mental health needs.
-Assessment findings help EBH to determine the scope of the substance use treatment services needed by the client and also provide information about other services that a client might need such as medical, vocational, educational, housing, financial, legal, or mental health services.
+Assessment findings help EBH staff to determine the scope of the substance use treatment services needed by the client.
+Assessments also provide information about other services that a client might need such as medical, vocational, educational, housing, financial, legal, or mental health services.

 Assessments are conducted to identify the appropriate level of care for adults as well as adolescents.
-Driver’s License Evaluations and related drug screening services are also available upon request but are a self-pay only service.

 Therapy services are available to the general community as well as individuals who are incarcerated in the Eaton County Jail.
 Please contact us to learn more about our jail options.